- nrtreasurerAsked on May 15, 2015 at 02:22 PM

 I have tested by submitting sample date in your form, the jotform mail logs says that the auto-responder mail has been sent successfully by the custom email address you set up.

 However a copy of the mail did not reach my inbox.

 I suspect the issue is with the smtp settings of your email address, either yahoo is preventing them from being delivered, could you check the smtp settings for the email email@example.com

 This information might be of use too http://www.jotform.com/help/240-Set-Email-Field-as-the-Notification-Sender-Email-Address-with-Mandrill

-I have no clue how to "check the smtp settings" for the yahoo email address.
+- nrtreasurerAnswered on May 18, 2015 at 10:08 AMI have no clue how to "check the smtp settings" for the yahoo email address.
 I have logged in and searched throughout the settings options but don't see anything about smtp.
-Can you provide additional info on that?But in any case, under the assumption that the issue *is* with yahoo preventing the emails from being delivered, I changed the "Sender Email" setting on this form from email@example.com to firstname.lastname@example.org.
+Can you provide additional info on that?But in any case, under the assumption that the issue *is* with yahoo preventing the emails from being delivered, I changed the "Sender Email" setting on this form from firstname.lastname@example.org to email@example.com.
 Then I did another test submit.
 Same problem.
-The form DOES get correctly delivered to email@example.com, but the submittor does not receive a copy.Any other ideas?Oh, and by the way we have several other forms that have auto responders set up, and those *do* seem to be working properly.
+The form DOES get correctly delivered to firstname.lastname@example.org, but the submittor does not receive a copy.Any other ideas?Oh, and by the way we have several other forms that have auto responders set up, and those *do* seem to be working properly.

 Try setting up your yahoo sender id using mandrill

 I have checked the logs for some of the submitters auto-response emails and it seems they are being rejected by yahoo's servers due to their DMARC policies, unfortunately not much can be done from our side regarding this policy.

 If you have a Gmail address i would recommend using it as the sender or using the mandrill option